codelearncreate/c2lc-website/content/blog/co-design-session-1/index.md

 date: "2019-07-12"
 ---

-# Co-designing with with young kids at Kayla's Children Centre
+# Co-designing with young kids at Kayla's Children Centre

 {{< img src="images/IMG_20190712_101232.jpg" alt="An artwork reflecting the sequences campers built using the C2LC prototype " >}}